cjmayo/ntp/doc/source/warp.rst

 Architecture and Algorithms
 -------------------------------------------------------

+.. _daemons-fig:

 .. figure:: pic/fig_3_1.png
   :align: center

-  Figure 2.
   NTP Daemon Processes and Algorithms

-The overall organization of the NTP architecture is shown in Figure 2.
+The overall organization of the NTP architecture is shown in :numref:`daemons-fig`.
 It is useful in this context to consider the implementation as both a client of upstream (lower stratum) servers and as a server for downstream (higher stratum) clients.
 It includes a pair of peer/poll